ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/java-interoperability/ballerina-ffi.md

 ---
 layout: ballerina-java-interoperability-left-nav-pages-swanlake
 title: Ballerina FFI
-description: The reference guide on the list of language features that enable Ballerina developers to call foreign code written in other programming languages.
+description: This is a reference guide on the list of language features that enable Ballerina developers to call foreign code written in other programming languages.
 keywords: ballerina, programming language, ffi, foreign function invocation
 permalink: /learn/java-interoperability/ballerina-ffi/
 active: ballerina-ffi
-intro: The reference guide on the list of language features that enable Ballerina developers to call foreign code written in other programming languages.
+intro: This is a reference guide on the list of language features that enable Ballerina developers to call foreign code written in other programming languages.
 ---

 For example, while the jBallerina compiler allows you to call any `Java` code, the nBallerina compiler allows you to call any `C` Code.